zeus-fyi/zeus/zeus/iris_programmable_proxy/v1beta/RoutingProcedures.md

 ### Routing Procedures

-Routing Procedures are a way to create a stored procedure function that can be called by the router to perform ETL and aggregation operations on the results of the broadcast requests with only a single request to the router.
+Routing Procedures are a way to create a stored procedure function that can be called by the router to perform ETL and aggregation operations on the results of the broadcast requests to routing tables with only a single request to the router.

 This feature is currently in beta, and is subject to change